 ACOM welcomes everyone, regardless of ethnic, religious, or political affiliation, who takes an interest in Armenia and Armenians.
 Our members include first-generation through fourth-generation Minnesota Armenians, their families, and non-Armenian friends of the community.

-ACOM's numerous cultural and social events include Armenian dance parties (barahantess), guest speakers, Armenian language classes, folk dance lessons and performances by the Armenian Dance Ensemble of Minnesota, chamber music concerts by the Armenian Music Ensemble, art shows, summer picnics, and craft sales.
+ACOM's numerous cultural and social events include Armenian dance parties (barahantess), guest speakers, Armenian language classes, folk dance lessons and performances by the Armenian Dance Ensemble of Minnesota,, summer picnics, and series of Interviews of Presenters talking about their heritage.
 ACOM also sponsors all Armenian activities at the International Institute's Festival of Nations, a major regional folk festival held annually in St. Paul.
 Minnesota Armenians were founding participants in 1932; today, the Festival is ACOM's most visible public venue.

 For information on ACOM's Constitution and Bylaws, please refer to the PDF file just below.